 Common causes of a pinched nerve in foot

-Pinched nerve in ball of foot: is it Morton’s neuroma?
+Pinched nerve in the ball of the foot: is it Morton’s neuroma?

 Morton's neuroma on MRI